Learn more about our Advertising Disclosure

 After getting comfortable in your new Idaho home, it’s time to see what Boise is all about.
 Whether you’re into food, art, nature, or nightlife — there’s plenty to check out:

-• Arts and culture: Boise features a variety of museums and cultural arts centers, including the Idaho State Museum, Boise Art Glass, Basque Museum & Cultural Center, Discovery Center of Idaho, and Boise Art Museum.
+• Arts and culture: From historic museums to vibrant art centers, Boise offers cultural landmarks like the Idaho State Museum, Boise Art Glass, Basque Museum & Cultural Center, and Discovery Center of Idaho.

-• Outdoor recreation: The city's Camel's Back Park, Kathryn Albertson Park, Julia Davis Park, and Barber Park — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.
+• Outdoor recreation: The city’s Camel’s Back Park, Kathryn Albertson Park, Julia Davis Park, and Barber Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.

 FAQ